Do you want to enable automatic updates for major WordPress updates?

 4. Can I install updates on all my websites from a single dashboard?

 We hope this article helped you learn how to enable automatic updates in WordPress for major releases.
-You may also want to see our ultimate list of most wanted WordPress tips, tricks, and hacks.
+You may also want to learn how to choose the best web design software, or see our list of email marketing services for small business.